COVID-19: Vaccinator Enrollment

 - Project Firstline's 3.5 minute multi-dose vial injection safety training video walks viewers through the safety steps that should be taken when giving vaccines that come in multi-dose vials, like the COVID-19 vaccines.

 - Pfizer and BioNTech host medical updates and immunization training sessions for their COVID-19 vaccines several times a week.
 Recent updates will be identified at the start of each session to reflect new information and changes.

 - Moderna hosts Q&A sessions with their medical science liaisons.
 These are informal, drop-in forums where you can ask questions about the Moderna COVID-19 vaccine.
 Information related to the pediatric and adolescent indications will be discussed, including: safety and efficacy information for children 6 months – 17 years of age, ACIP recommendations, storage and administration considerations.

-It is important that you complete every step in the enrollment process in order to ensure your submission is processed as quickly as possible.
+It is important that you complete every step in the enrollment process to ensure your submission is processed quickly.
 Please use Google Chrome or Microsoft Edge when navigating the enrollment tool.
-Email the Wisconsin Department of Health Services (DHS) if you have any questions.
+Contact DHS by emailing DHSCovidVaccinator@dhs.wisconsin.gov if you have any questions.

 Log in to the COVID-19 Vaccinator Enrollment Tool using your Wisconsin Department of Administration (DOA)/Wisconsin Logon Management System username and password.